Burayr

-Burayr (برير) was a Palestinian Arab village in the Gaza Subdistrict, 18 km northeast of Gaza City.
-Its population in 1945 was 2,740 and it was depopulated during the 1948 Palestine war as part of the 1948 Palestinian expulsion and flight.
+Burayr (برير) also spelled Bureir, was a Palestinian Arab village in the Gaza Subdistrict, 18 km northeast of Gaza City.
+Its population in 1945 was 2,740.
+The village was the site of a massacre and it was depopulated and destroyed during the 1948 Palestine war as part of the 1948 Palestinian expulsion and flight.
 It had an average elevation of 100 m.

 Archaeology

 In 2013, an archaeological survey was conducted on the site by Hardin W. James, Rachel Hallote, and Benjamin Adam Saidel, on behalf of Mississippi State University.
 On the basis of Philistine pottery from the 10th or 9th centuries BCE found in excavations of the tell, archaeologist Jeffrey Blakely of University of Wisconsin-Madison believes that Burayr may be the site of a Philistine village contemporary with the nearby Judaean hill forts.

 History

 It has been suggested that the name Burayr reflects that of a Jewish town, Bror Hayil, mentioned in the Talmud as where rabbi Yohanan ben Zakkai lived in the Ist century CE and officiated over the rabbinic court.
 The present ruins lie some 400 m northeast of the eponymous kibbutz Bror Hayil.

 In Byzantine sources it was named Buriron, and ceramics from the Byzantine era have been found here.